Talome

 • Installed apps and their data

-• Settings and API keys
+• Encrypted settings and API keys

 • Custom tools and user-created apps